RobUnknown/Worst-Game-Ever-2/README.md

 # Worst Game Ever 2
-A successor to Worst Game Ever 1 (which was coded in Lua) that is coded in Python and is a a game with an actual storyline.
+A successor to Worst Game Ever 1 (which was played in a command prompt and coded in Lua) that is coded in Python and has an actual storyline.
+Just like WGE 1 it is played in a command prompt.